Devshakhawat/Hooks_Assignment/README.md

 Book-Review: I have added a plugin inside this folder.
 Added a custom post type named book also added five metaboxes and display it's values at single-books.php template inside theme.
 If single-books.php doesn't exit load it from plugin

+Assignment_six : added two small plugins one is declared custom taxonomy named books and attached with books custom post type. second one is a seach field which was displayed through shortcode. also we can search with meta fields value and it shows corresponding results.

 ## Contributor
 Shakhawat Hossain